Frequently Asked Questions

 While we do not expect to make extensive changes to the job classification framework, it will be adjusted over time.
 Periodically, we will review job families and sub-families to see if additions, removals, or edits to language are needed.
 We will also review career streams and job levels for language changed, but do not anticipate adding job levels in the near future.

-The initial employee mapping process includes three phases of work.
-Additional validation will occur before mapping is implemented across the institution.
+The employee mapping process included three phases of work.

 Phase 1: Initial Mapping

-Huron Consulting Group reviews available job data, including position descriptions, employee census information, and organizational charts.
-They use this data to align jobs to the new classification framework.
+Huron Consulting Group reviewed available job data, including position descriptions, employee census information, and organizational charts.
+They used this data to align jobs to the new classification framework.

 Phase 2: HR Validation

-The Human Resources team reviews and provides feedback on Huron’s initial mapping.
-During this phase, we identify position descriptions that may be outdated, inaccurate, or lacking appropriate nuance, to adjust mapping accordingly.
-We collaborate with leaders across the institution to update position descriptions.
+The Human Resources team reviewed and provided feedback on Huron’s initial mapping.
+During this phase, we identified position descriptions that may be outdated, inaccurate, or lacking appropriate nuance, to adjust mapping accordingly.
+We collaborated with leaders across the institution and requested updated position descriptions.

 Phase 3: Core eTeam Validation

-The Human Resources team collaborates with the Core eTeam to validate mapping.
-During this phase, we ask leaders to evaluate their jobs and ensure accurate mapping to the framework.
+The Human Resources team collaborated with the Core eTeam and Huron experts to validate mapping.
+During this phase, eTeam members evaluated each of their jobs and ensured accurate mapping to the framework.

 Yes, your classification can change over time.
 There are three primary ways this could happen: